 I had an overall very positive experience with my program, but sometimes it did feel like the coursework was moving quickly and I had to work extra hard to grasp it.
 That was what I signed up for though, and should not have been surprised that a 6-month path to a new career requiring technical skill would be challenging.
 There were moments when I turned to outside sources like Wes Bos for clarification, or to better grasp a topic.

-Did you ever consider doing a degree in Computer Science and if not, why?
+Did you ever consider doing a degree in Computer Science?

 When I was in high school, I performed really well in math, and actually liked it.
 Unfortunately, I only ever got pointed towards being a math teacher or an accountant.
 I know the Computer Science field has historically been male and I’m not sure if that had anything to do with it, but either way, I went on to get my degree in Psychology.
 At age 31, when I decided to change careers, going back for a second degree that would take 2+ years and cost 40k did not feel like an option.
 If bootcamps didn’t exist, I might have chosen a different career path.

-Can you talk us through the process of getting your first job as a web developer?
+Can you talk us through getting your first job as a web developer?

 I really focused on networking as a way to approach the job hunt process.
 I’m an extrovert, so this came a little more naturally to me than it might to others.
 Coming out of a bootcamp, you know that you are going to be in a sea of people with similar experience competing for a handful of junior roles, and I think making a personal connection can be what really sets you apart.